Macroz/search/README.md

 (def paths (into paths-in-one-direction (map reverse-path paths-in-one-direction)))
 ```

-We can define some additional helpers.
+We can define some additional helpers functions to represent the search problem.

 ```clj
 (def neighbors (apply merge-with concat